Vyral/sean-zanganeh-blog/_posts/2025-01-07-how-to-spot-homes-that-may-not-be-worth-it-in-san-diego.md

 ---
 layout: post
-title: How To Spot Homes That May Not Be Worth It in San Diego
+title: How To Spot Homes Not Worth Buying in San Diego
 date: 2025-01-07 00:00:00
 tags:
   - Buyer Tips